Writings and Perambulations#

 Selected Publications

-• Yong Jun Goh*, Brody J. DeYoung, Nicholas C. Dove, Brant R. Johnson, Matthew K. Martz, Patrick Videau.
+Yong Jun Goh*, Brody J. DeYoung, Nicholas C. Dove, Brant R. Johnson, Matthew K. Martz, Patrick Videau.
 AgBiome: Harnessing the Microbial World for Human Benefit.
 Trends in Biotechnology.
-In press.
+2023.

 Here is a list of most recent posts: